Photoemission Signatures of Photoinduced Carriers and Excitons in One-Dimensional Mott Insulators: Model

 Throughout the paper, we set $t_{\mathrm{hop}}$ as the unit of energy.
 We mainly use the parameter $U=20$ in order to clearly see the spectral features related to the Mott-Hubbard exciton in the main text.
 In Appendix~\ref{sec:Spectrum_U10}, we confirm that similar spectral features also appear for $U=10$, a value typical of realistic one-dimensional Mott insulators.
 We also confirm there that a result obtained from the steady-state approach agrees well with that from the direct time evolution~\cite{Sugimoto_Pumpprobe_2023}.
+This agreement indicates that our steady-state approach can capture the spectral features after the intraband relaxation process.
+We note, however, that our framework cannot describe the transient dynamics during the pump pulse and the subsequent interband relaxation process, and the spectral features may be different during these processes.
 The number of spin-up and spin-down electrons $N_{\mathrm{\uparrow}}=N_{\mathrm{\downarrow}}$ is fixed to $L/2$ with $L$ being the system size (i.e., half-filling without spin polarization), and we employ the periodic boundary condition.
 For simplicity, we focus on the sector of $N_d=N_h=1$ (i.e. photodoped Mott insulators with one doublon and one holon), and approximate the photodoped state as the lowest energy state of this sector.

 We obtain photoemission signals by calculating the single-particle spectral function $A(k,\omega)$ with the effective Hamiltonian $\hat{H}_{\mathrm{eff}}$ as